FREE Case Review (866) 588-0600

 Have you or a loved one been unreasonably injured by a dangerous or defective consumer product?

-Get a Free Hair Relaxer Cancer Lawsuit Evaluation With Our Lawyers
+Get a Free Hair Relaxer Lawsuit Evaluation With Our Lawyers

-The Products Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in hair relaxer cancer lawsuits.
-We are handling individual litigation nationwide and currently accepting new cases in all 50 states.
+The Products Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in hair relaxer cancer lawsuits.
+We are handling individual litigation nationwide and currently accepting new hair relaxer lawsuits in all 50 states.

 Again, if you or a loved one was diagnosed with uterine cancer, breast cancer, endometriosis, or uterine fibroids after using a hair relaxer, you should contact our law firm immediately.
-You may be entitled to compensation by filing a Hair Relaxer Cancer Lawsuit and our products liability lawyers can help.
+You may be entitled to compensation by filing a Hair Relaxer Lawsuit and our product liability lawyers can help.

 Free Confidential Case Evaluation